martari03/martari03/README.md

 My name is Marta Rishniak, and I am a Full Stack Web Developer.
 As a person, I prioritize positivity and friendliness in all my interactions.
 These qualities help me build strong relationships with people.
 I have a natural aptitude for learning, which enables me to quickly adapt to new technologies and stay ahead of the curve.
-My strong sense of duty, focus, and purpose ensures that I always deliver projects on time and to the highest standard.
+My strong sense of duty, focus, and purpose ensures that I always deliver tasks on time and to the highest standard.
 In my free time, I enjoy pursuing my passion for learning the Korean language, which helps me broaden my horizons and expand my cultural knowledge.
 I am committed to continuous growth and development, both as a person and as a professional.
 As I reflect on my career journey, I can't help but feel a sense of excitement for the opportunities that lie ahead.
 I'm eager to see where my skills and experiences will take me next.
 It's a great feeling to know that there is no limit to what I can achieve, and I'm ready to take on whatever challenges come my way.

+🌟🙌 It's been a pleasure introducing myself to you! 👋😄

-Here's to a bright future filled with growth and success!
+🤝✨ Here's to a bright future filled with growth and success! 📈💼

-It's been a pleasure introducing myself to you!

 ## My socials